openvswitch/ovs/Documentation/topics/dpdk/bridge.rst

 values where as the blocks hold the metadata, ip, udp, vlan, etc.  These values are used by the datapath for switching decisions later.

-Most modern CPUs have some SIMD (single instruction, mutiple data) capabilities.
+Most modern CPUs have some SIMD (single instruction, multiple data) capabilities.
 These SIMD instructions are able to process a vector rather than act on one variable.
 OVS provides multiple implementations of packet parsing functions.
 This allows the user to take advantage of SIMD instructions like